 Take all or part of your pension savings in cash.

 1. Just take the tax-free cash

 You can take a lump sum (usually 25%) from your pension pot tax-free.
-You don’t have to cash in the remaining amount straightaway, but when you do, it’ll be taxed as income in the year that you take it.
+You don’t have to cash in the remaining amount straightaway, but when you do, it’ll be taxed as earned income in the year that you take it.

-If you need cash but have already used up any personal income tax allowance with other earnings, this might be a good idea for you.
+If you need cash but have already used up any personal income tax allowance with other earnings, this could be a good option..

 2. Take a “slice” of your pension

-You’ll get 25% of the cash tax-free, with the rest being taxed as income.
+You’ll get 25% of the cash tax-free, with the rest being taxed as earned income.
 What’s left of your pension can be cashed in at a later date, with part of it still being tax-free.

-You may want to do this if you need cash but have some unused personal income tax allowance.
+You may want to do this if you need cash but have some unused personal income tax allowance or want to take income in stages and are trying to manage your income to keep within a certain tax bracket.

 3. Take the tax-free cash and a bit more

 This is when you’ve got to think about the taxman.
 Only 25% of your pension pot is tax-free, so you may need to pay income tax on the rest.

-If you’ve used up any personal income tax allowance with other earnings, this might be a good idea if you need more than your tax-free cash amount.
+If you’ve used up any personal income tax allowance with other earnings, this might be an option if you need more than your tax-free cash amount.

-You can take a 25% lump sum from your pension pot tax-free, but the remaining 75% will be subject to income tax.
+You can take a lump sum of up to 25% from your pension pot tax-free, but the remaining 75% will be subject to income tax.

 Cashing in all your pension savings at once may mean not only paying tax at your normal rate, but you could end up paying higher rates of tax.
-If you can, it might be worth considering spreading your withdrawals over several years to ensure you avoid this.
+If you can, it might be worth considering spreading your withdrawals over several years to help avoid this.